pallavisharma6802/CareCompass-An-Integrated-AI-Powered-Health-and-Wellness-Platform/README.md

-# Care-Compass: AI Driven Healthcare Management System:
+# Care-Compass: An Integrated AI-Powered Health and Wellness Platform:

 ## Overview
 **CareCompass** is an integrated healthcare and self-care platform built with **Streamlit** and **FastAPI**.